I Didn't Hear An Apology from the World Economic Forum. Did You?

 Then they started the cull.
 They introduced an engineered virus, supposedly out of China, with an HIV component tacked on, to ruin our immune systems, to kill off the elderly faster so they wouldn’t have to deal with unfunded liabilities.
 Then they introduced a vaccine, which killed about 20 million people world-wide, and sent another half a billion into illness one way or another.
 I’m sorry for you if you don’t believe this.
 You will eventually connect the dots.
 Further, complementary medicine will fix this; get on that train, it’s positive and life-affirming.

 For the past forty years they have been filling the skies with poison, running chem trails across every single country on earth.
-If you disbelieve me, read the link above and you will emerge shaken.
-Further, Florida and Tennessee have banned geo-engineering, Louisiana is close and 22 other states are in the process.
+If you disbelieve me, read the link above and you will not emerge unshaken.
+Further Florida and Tennessee have banned geo-engineering, Louisiana is close and 22 other states are in the process.
 RFKJr has repeatedly stated he will launch a full investigation into aerosolized metals.
-Look, I don’t care if they cloud seed in my region to trigger rain to stop the forest fires green regulation started, but seeding aerosolized metals to refract the sun?
+Look I don’t care if they cloud seed in my region to trigger rain to stop the forest fires green regulation started, but seeding aerosolized metals to refract the sun?
 That is insane.

 They filled the rule books with so much regulation no one could build anything anywhere unless they had millions to spend on “consultants”, lawyers and bureaucratic fees, not to mention interest on loans, because every productive project was delayed by years, even decades by bureaucratic requirements, all of which were sourced at the U.N.
 Every single country on earth signed treaties and agreements with the United Nations to twin their rule books with the U.N.’s Agenda 2030.
 Boilerplate, across the known world.